slashvar/slashvar.github.io/_drafts/Cosine-madness.md

 }
 ```

-Just to be sure this was not due to some Go specificities, I translated both implementations in C++:
+Just to be sure this was not due to some Go specificities, I translated implementations in C++:

 ```c++
 double cosine_simple_loop(auto&& u, auto&& v)